-Before opening the financial Offers, the Accountable Entity must notify all Offerors of the results of the technical evaluation and issue an open invitation to the opening of the financial Offers.
-The period for filing a Bid Challenge to the technical evaluation begins with this notice.
+Before opening the financial Offers, the Accountable Entity must notify all Offerors of the results of the technical evaluation.
+The period for filing a Bid Challenge to the technical evaluation begins with this notification.
 In the case of a procurement for a Fixed-Price Contract, the Offers are read aloud at the opening.
 These prices may be adjusted only to correct any arithmetical errors.
 After full analysis of the financial Offer and any adjustments in price, the price is weighed against the score of the non-priced criteria at the ratio announced in the solicitation documents.
 Depending upon the calculation method, the successful Offer is the Offer with the highest combined technical and financial score or the lowest evaluated price.
 This should provide the Accountable Entity with the best value at an acceptable risk.